zackwag/homebridge-somneo/README.md

 ## What This Plugin Is
 This is a plugin for [homebridge](https://github.com/homebridge/homebridge).
 It allows for management of the [Philips Somneo HF3670/60](https://www.usa.philips.com/c-p/HF3670_60/smartsleep-connected-sleep-and-wake-up-light).
 Additionally, it provides sensor data from the clock.

+## How the Plugin Works
+The Somneo Clock has a small HTTP server running inside with a limited API.
+Through Googling and trial-and-error, I've found commands that work to replicate the SleepMapper app.

+This server is very low powered though and if you see error messages in your logs it's most likely that two connections were trying to be processed at once.

 ## Installation

 Before installing this plugin, you should install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).